dwarvesf/playbook/operations/the-four-preferences.md

 Within the context of personality typing, the important distinction is which method of gathering information do we trust the most?
 Do we rely on our five senses and want concrete, practical data to work with?
 Or do we trust our intuitions without necessarily building upon a solid foundation of facts?

-### Thinking and Feeling
+### Thinking and feeling

-When Jung studied human behavior, he noticed that people have the capability to make decisions based on two very different sets of criteria: Thinking and Feeling.
+When Jung studied human behavior, he noticed that people have the capability to make decisions based on two very different sets of criteria: Thinking and feeling.
 When someone makes a decision that is based on logic and reason, they are operating in Thinking mode.
 When someone makes a decision that is based on their value system, or what they believe to be right, they are operating in Feeling mode.
 We all use both modes for making decisions, but we put more trust into one mode or the other.
 A "Thinker" makes decisions in a rational, logical, impartial manner, based on what they believe to be fair and correct by pre-defined rules of behavior.
 A "Feeler" makes decisions on the individual case, in a subjective manner based on what they believe to be right within their own value systems.

 We are making decisions in the **Thinking** mode when we: